Tux4Admin/lxpanel-alternative-battery-panel/README.md

 ![alt text](https://github.com/Tux4Admin/lxpanel-alternative-battery-panel/blob/master/pics/settings.png)

 Here you can select what to display.
+If you want the percentage text to have charging or discharging color set the checkbox.
+You an choose the charging and discharging color.
+If the battery reaches a state of charge, which you can set, a notification will be sent.
+You can customize the text of the notification.
+At last you can select the number of the battery, you are using.